RuudHermans/streamlit-app-snowflake-deployment/README.md

      015,Order Omicron
      ```

-2. **Switch to Mock Mode:**
+2. **Run with Mock Data (Single Command):**
-   - Use an environment variable to toggle between Snowflake and mock data:
+   - Simply run the following command:
      ```bash
-     export USE_MOCK_DATA=true
-     streamlit run app.py
+     ./run_mock.sh
      ```
+   - This script sets the required environment variable and starts the app.

 3. **Data Handling in Code:**
    - Implemented in `app.py` to automatically detect mock mode and load `orders.csv`.